-Our Keeping culture, purpose and values at the heart of your SME research found that culture is about how decisions are made, from the top or in a distributed nature, about the way things are done in an organisation.
+Our Keeping culture, purpose and values at the heart of your SME research found that culture is about how decisions are made, from the top or in a distributed way, about the way things are done in an organisation.
 For example, whether an organisation encourages its people to conform or to take risks, or whether it supervises or liberates its employees.
 Although cultures are rarely so polarised, these examples give a sense of the choices an organisation makes when establishing ‘what we’re all about’.

 An organisational ‘climate’, on the other hand, is widely defined as the meaning people attach to certain features of the work setting.
-It’s the feeling or atmosphere people interpret in an organisation, either day-to-day or more generally.
+It’s the feeling or atmosphere people have in an organisation, either day-to-day or more generally.
 The way an individual understands their workplace guides their behaviour.
 Creating an organisational climate of inclusion, for example, requires employees to attach meaning to their experience of work.
 Only when there’s a shared belief that all employees are respected, valued and allowed to be themselves, will an organisation have a truly inclusive climate.
 So organisational climate can be described as the perceptions and meanings people give to the culture in which they work.

-Clearly, then, culture and climate are linked and mutually influence each other which helps to explain why the two are often (wrongly) used interchangeably.
+Clearly, culture and climate are linked and mutually influence each other which helps to explain why the two are often (wrongly) used interchangeably.